Table of Contents

 By default, a new task without a day or time (e.g. “Send the slides”) is added to your timelist for today.

-/task @mike, send the slides by tomorrow at 3 PM
+/task @mike, prepare slides by Wednesday at 3 PM

-Just type your message as you normally would – Kyber understands a variety of date and time formats:
+Just type messages as you normally would: Kyber understands a variety of time and date formats:

 - 10 AM, 10AM or 5pm